On the chain of commuting operators on Banach spaces: Introduction and motivation

-For some time it wasn't clear if there are operators that are not of Lomonosov type.
-A non-direct answer to this question can be given due to the existence of operators without invariant subspaces (constructed by P. Enflo \cite{Enflo} and C. Read \cite{Read1985}, \cite{Read1986}).
-As operators without invariant subspaces they cannot be Lomonosov operators.
-Another interesting question is if perhaps every operator that does have an invariant subspace is necessarily Lomonosov.
-It turns out the answer is negative.
+At the time V. Lomonosov's work was published, it was unknown whether non-Lomonosov operators existed.
+An indirect answer was provided by P. Enflo \cite{Enflo} and C. Read \cite{Read1985, Read1986}, who constructed the first examples of operators without invariant subspaces which, by Theorem \ref{Lomonosov}, cannot be Lomonosov operators.
+Another natural question is whether every operator admitting an invariant subspace is necessarily Lomonosov.
+The answer to this, however, is negative.

-\begin{theorem}[\cite{Hadwin}] There exist a class of operators in $L(H)$ for a separable Hilbert space $H$ such that for every $T$ in this class, $T$ has an invariant subspace while failing to be Lomonosov. \end{theorem} Going back to Theorem \ref{Lomonosov}, it's natural to ask if the following generalization holds.
-Suppose $T\in L(X)$ is such that $T \leftrightarrow S_1 \leftrightarrow S_2 \leftrightarrow K,$ where $S_1,S_2 \in N(X)$ and $K\in K(X)$.
-Does $T$ necessarily have an invariant subspace?
-V. Troitsky provided a negative answer to this question. \begin{theorem}[\cite{Troitsky}] Let $X=\ell_1$ and let $T\in L(X)$ be Read's operator from \cite{Read1986}.
-Then there exist $S_1, S_2 \in N(X)$ and rank-one $F\in L(X)$ such that
+\begin{theorem}[\cite{Hadwin}] Let $H$ be a separable Hilbert space.
+There exists a non-empty class of operators in $\mathcal{L}(H)$ such that every operator $T$ in this class has an invariant subspace but fails to be Lomonosov. \end{theorem} Motivated by Theorem \ref{Lomonosov}, it is natural to ask whether longer chains of commuting operators also guarantee the existence of an invariant subspace.
+However, V. Troitsky \cite{Troitsky} demonstrated that this fails to hold in general. \begin{theorem} Let $T\in \mathcal{L}(\ell_1)$ be the operator constructed in \cite{Read1986}.
+Then there exist operators $S_1, S_2 \in \mathcal{N}(\ell_1)$ and a rank-one operator $F\in \mathcal{L}(\ell_1)$ such that

-\end{theorem} This shows that in general a longer chain does not imply the existence of an invariant subspace.
-This is where our investigation starts.
+\end{theorem} Since the operator $T\in \mathcal{L}(\ell_1)$ constructed in \cite{Read1986} does not admit an invariant subspace, it cannot be connected to a non-zero compact operator via a shorter chain of commuting operators.
+Consequently, the chain in Theorem \ref{VT} is minimal for $T$.
+This motivates the following natural definition.